Kelvin-Mwenda/React/chat-application/README.md

 - Technical Stack:

-* Frontend: React (for UI components).
+a.
+Frontend: React (for UI components).

-* Backend: Node.js with WebSocket (for real-time communication) or a service like Firebase.
+b.
+Backend: Node.js with WebSocket (for real-time communication) or a service like Firebase.

-* Database: Firebase Firestore, MongoDB, or an in-memory store like Redis (for chat history).
+c.
+Database: Firebase Firestore, MongoDB, or an in-memory store like Redis (for chat history).

-* Hosting: Vercel/Netlify for frontend, Heroku/Render for backend (if applicable).
+d.
+Hosting: Vercel/Netlify for frontend, Heroku/Render for backend (if applicable).

 - Tools and Libraries:

-* React Router (for navigation, if needed).
+  React Router (for navigation, if needed).

-* Axios (for API calls).
+  Axios (for API calls).

-* Socket.io (for WebSocket communication).
+   Socket.io (for WebSocket communication).

-* Tailwind CSS/Material-UI/Bootstrap (for styling).
+   Tailwind CSS/Material-UI/Bootstrap (for styling).

-# Phase 2: Application Architecture
+## Phase 2: Application Architecture

-## Frontend Components:
+### Frontend Components:

 - App Component: Entry point for the application.